Disorder and quasiparticle interference in heavy-fermion materials

-The above results change qualitatively when one considers a system with 1\% of non-magnetic defects [see Fig.~\ref{fig:j2u-0.7}] with scattering strength $U=-0.7t$, where the defects are located at the same positions as the vacancies of Fig.~\ref{fig:j2u0}.
+The above results change qualitatively when one considers a system with 1\% of nonmagnetic defects (see Fig.~\ref{fig:j2u-0.7}) with scattering strength $U=-0.7t$, where the defects are located at the same positions as the vacancies of Fig.~\ref{fig:j2u0}.